Barbra Streisand and Serena Williams Are Presenting at the 2019 Oscars

 “Movies connect us all.
 They move us, and they create moments and memories that unite us,” said Oscars producer Donna Gigliotti and co-producer and director Glenn Weiss in a statement.
 "We are thrilled to assemble this well-known array of film lovers to introduce and share their reflections on the Best Picture-nominated movies."

-Streisand celebrated the announcement by sharing a photo of herself in a sparkling sheer outfit while holding her own gold statuette in 1969, when she won Best Actress in a Leading Role for Funny Girl.
-"See you Sunday," she captioned the incredible moment.
+Streisand, who famously starred in the 1976 version of A Star Is Born, celebrated the announcement by sharing a photo of herself holding her own gold statuette in 1969, when she won Best Actress in a Leading Role for Funny Girl.
+"See you Sunday," she captioned the pic.

 This news follows their announcement that Michael B. Jordan, Helen Mirren, Paul Rudd, Danai Gurira, Elsie Fisher, Brian Tyree Henry, Michael Keaton, John Mulaney, Tyler Perry, Pharrell Williams, Krysten Ritter and Michelle Yeoh had been tapped to present.